microsoft/ApplicationInsights-iOS/README.md

 * Switch to sending data in JSON Stream format to improve compatibility with different server backends.
 * Improve crash reports by sending additional exception information.
 * Add instructions to Readme about how to setup the SDK with WatchKit extensions.
-* Add logging incase the developer tries to send objects that are not NSJSONSerialization compatible.
+* Add logging in case the developer tries to send objects that are not NSJSONSerialization compatible.
-* Fix issues with the backwars compatiblity of the nullability annotation.
+* Fix issues with the backwards compatibility of the nullability annotation.
 * Various other small improvements and fixes.

 See [here](https://github.com/Microsoft/ApplicationInsights-iOS/releases) for the release notes of previous versions.